michelebelmonte/KMeansClustering/README.md

 2. make some concept more explicit (cluster, distance function etc)

-In the next iteration I would like:
+In the next iterations, I would like:

 1. introduce a signature for the clustering module

 2. split the test.ml in diffent file, one for each module